 Charts of the Week

-December 21, 2022
+December 20, 2022

 Charts of the Year: 2022’s most popular visualisations, Part I

-<h2 class="blog-h2 blog-h2-styles first-item" id="Comparing-oil-shocks-in-the-wake-of-the-Russian-invasion-of-Ukraine">Comparing oil shocks in the wake of the Russian invasion of Ukraine</h2>
+Comparing oil shocks in the wake of the Russian invasion of Ukraine

-Featured in Charts of the Week on March 11
+Featured in: Charts of the Week on March 11

 We published this chart as markets reacted to Russia’s invasion of Ukraine.
 As crude prices increased sharply, we drew parallels with famous oil shocks (and recessions) dating back to the famous OPEC embargo crisis of 1973.